 Software is ever evolving and ever changing.
 And customers want to know what the software is made up of.
 I expect to see a move to incorporate SBOMS into all software in the future as the industry moves to ensure visibility into what components make up software.

-DigiCert Secure Software Manager in DigiCert ONE™ is a modern way of managing code signing by enabling automated security across Continuous Integration/Continuous Delivery (CI/CD) pipelines with portable, flexible deployment models and secure key management.
-Secure Software Manager supports code signing best practices like unique key and certificate per signing for private signing, on-demand keys and rotating keys.
+DigiCert Software Trust Manager in DigiCert ONE™ is a modern way of managing code signing by enabling automated security across Continuous Integration/Continuous Delivery (CI/CD) pipelines with portable, flexible deployment models and secure key management.
+DigiCert Software Trust Manager supports code signing best practices like unique key and certificate per signing for private signing, on-demand keys and rotating keys.
 It is compatible with major platforms and libraries like Docker, Microsoft, Java, Android and more.

-Using Secure Software Manager, enterprises integrate code into their product development processes easily, while delegating cryptographic operations, signing activities and management in a controlled, auditable way.
-As a part of DigiCert ONE, Secure Software Manager offers a quick deployment of high volumes of certificates within minutes, plus the flexibility to deploy on-premises, in-country or in the cloud.
+Using DigiCert Software Trust Manager, enterprises integrate code into their product development processes easily, while delegating cryptographic operations, signing activities and management in a controlled, auditable way.
+As a part of DigiCert ONE, DigiCert Software Trust Manager offers a quick deployment of high volumes of certificates within minutes, plus the flexibility to deploy on-premises, in-country or in the cloud.